EMH333/esbuild-svelte/README.md

   .catch(() => process.exit(1));
 ```

-The `example` folder of this repository is a great starting off point for a "complete" project.
+The `example-js` folder of this repository is a great starting off point for a "complete" project.

 ### CSS Output